davidtstafford/sql-cubed/blog/2019-05-31-Golang-and-databases-Part1/index.md

 type Doggos []Doggo
 ```

 The first struct defines the 3 columns.
-The second creates an array of them
+The second creates an array of them.

 ###### Main